By Marc M. Batschkus

 Feature#6: Offers MAM-like Features for browsing and searching

 Sometimes, the best way to find specific media is to browse visually.
-This is especially helpful when productions date back months or years, and the content has been forgotten.
+Video archive management software needs to support previews and proxies.
+This is especially helpful when productions date back months or years, and the details of the content have been forgotten.
+Scanning through thumbnails gives an immediate impression of the production.
+Playing a proxy clip helps to identify the right video before triggering a restore.
 Combined with searching for specific metadata, these features considerably contribute to a powerful video archive.

 Feature #7: Supports access from multiple locations